AymarN/Interactive_Programming_in_Python/Week7/README.md

 10. Then, modify the ship's update method such that the ship's position wraps around the screen when it goes off the edge (use modular arithmetic!).

 11. Up to this point, your ship will never slow down.
-Finally, add friction to the ship's update method as shown in the "Acceleration and Friction" video by multiplying each component of the velocity by a number slightly less than 1 during each update.You should now have a ship that flies around the screen,as you would like for RiceRocks.
+Finally, add friction to the ship's update method as shown in the "Acceleration and Friction" video by multiplying each component of the velocity by a number slightly less than 1 during each update.
+You should now have a ship that flies around the screen, as you would like for RiceRocks.
 Adjust the constants as you would like to get it to fly how you want.

 Phase two - Rocks